BaamPark/FluidSimulationWithCUDA/readme.md

     - CPU-based SPH implementation with simple shading
     - tune parameters
     - parallelize computation for density, pressure, forces using CUDA
+    - average or sum the Delta t where
+        - t_1: pre-simulation, t_2: post-simulation, t_3: post-rendering
 - S.P
     - Make the simulation interactive with user (change camera angle)
     - Support lighting for particles